top of page

 Business Culture Consultant

-After 15 years in the automotive industry, Randy pivoted towards the world of political depolarization.
-Having watched our civic divides deepen during the 2016 election, he joined a nonprofit organization called Better Angels to help bring Americans back together.
-Now called Braver Angels (braverangels.org), it's one of the leading national groups focused on reducing political polarization, active in all 50 states.
+D.O.C. is led by Randy Lioz, a workshop facilitator, speaker and writer who has been working to bridge American political divides since 2017.
+Having watched our civic divides deepen during the 2016 election, he joined a nonprofit organization called Better Angels (now Braver Angels), one of the leading national groups focused on reducing polarization.

 bottom of page